Share this guide:

 - Once your phone has cooled down, update any old apps that may be overworking the CPU.

-No matter which iPhone you have, whether that's the iPhone 12 Pro, the iPhone X, or even an iPad, the causes of any heating issue will likely be the same, as will be the solution.
+No matter which iPhone you have, whether that's the iPhone 13 Pro Max, the iPhone SE, or even an iPad, the causes of any heating issue will likely be the same, as will be the solution.

 What happens when an iPhone overheats?